zak-45/WLEDAudioSync-Chataigne-Module/README.md

     use OSCBPM.js under modules folder.
   Force reload : kill (if running) and create a new aubio-beat-osc process.

+  Use RTMGC : this will execute the Nodejs server and launch chrome Server Port : port bumber for the Nodejs server , default to 8000 Script file: scrpt file name for OSC module
+    use OSCRTMGC.js under modules folder.

   Update Rate : frequence to send audio data message to WLED (fps)
     set rate from 1 fps to 1000 (for test stress: dangerous), 50 is recommended.